caseycling/pytest-bdd-appium-demo/README.md

 - **Pytest-Xdist Integration**: `pytest-bdd` works with `pytest-xdist` to run tests in parallel.
 The `pytest-xdist` plugin distributes test execution across multiple CPUs or machines, improving performance for large test suites.

 - **Running Tests**: When `pytest` is executed with the `-n` option (e.g., `pytest -n auto`), `pytest-xdist` automatically runs tests in parallel.
 It recognizes the test files and steps definitions across the `tests/` directories and handles parallel execution efficiently.

-This structure ensures a clean separation between different types of tests and platforms while enabling parallel test execution to optimize testing efficiency.

 # Running the Tests